wharmon-us/JSON-Web-Token-Playground/README.md

 At this time, there is no secure authentication involved.
 The current state of things is to just provide JWTs for a user.

-## A simple method to generate some random hex for the env secrets used to generate tokens:
+## How to generate some random hex for the env secrets:

 $ node